herrkraatz/react-unit-testing/README.md

 ## <a id="chapter1"></a>1.
 Getting started

-### The usual order of writing tests BEFORE delivering a new Software or Software Version to the client:
+### The usual order of writing tests BEFORE delivering a new software or software version to the client:

 1. Unit Tests:
     - A single piece of code (usually a function or a class/object) is tested, separate from other pieces.